 Cancer Imaging Program (CIP)

-The NCI Cancer Imaging Program (CIP) fosters advances in in vivo medical imaging sciences through support of basic and applied research in cancer imaging as well as promotion of imaging in clinical trials in order to gain greater understanding of the pathways of cancer biology for the benefit of cancer patients and people at cancer risk.
+The NCI Cancer Imaging Program (CIP) fosters advances in in vivo medical imaging sciences through support of basic and applied research in cancer imaging.
+It also promotes imaging in clinical trials in order to gain greater understanding of the pathways of cancer biology for the benefit of cancer patients and people at cancer risk.

 CIP Resources